arangodb/docs/3.10/installation-windows.md

 Unattended installation using the installer
 -------------------------------------------

-The NSIS based installer requires user interaction by default, but it also offers a [Silent Mode](https://nsis.sourceforge.io/Docs/Chapter4.html#silent){:target="_blank"}
+The NSIS-based installer requires user interaction by default, but it also offers a [Silent Mode](https://nsis.sourceforge.io/Docs/Chapter4.html#silent){:target="_blank"}
 which allows you to run it non-interactively from the command-line:

-    cmd> ArangoDB3-3.x.x_win64.exe /S …
+    ArangoDB3-3.x.x_win64.exe /S ...

+You can run the uninstaller in Silent Mode:

+    Uninstall.exe /S ...

 All choices available in the GUI can be passed as arguments.
 The options can be specified like `/OPTIONNAME=value`.